OliviaMcNeely/Botnet-Detection-Using-Machine-Learning-Algorithms/README.md

 This project aims to detect Botnet traffic from the CTU-13 dataset using single and ensemble Maching Learning algorithms.

-The training and test sets which are includes in the dataset folder have been created using the CreateTrainingPickle.py and CreateTestPickle.py scripts which can be found under src.
+The training and test sets have been created from the 12 different scenarios of CTU-13 using the CreateTrainingPickle.py and CreateTestPickle.py scripts which can be found under src.

 To run the tests on the single algorithms K-Nearest Neighbour, Decision Tree and Naive Bayes run the script called RunBotnetDetector.py on the command line.